EPCCed/eidf-docs/docs/dataingest/data_ingest_crib.md

 * [More on using aws](#more-on-using-aws)
 * [Downloading data with curl](#downloading-data-with-curl)
 * [Inspecting data with Python](#inspecting-data-with-python)

+## Assumptions

+Here are some assumptions - if these do not match your expectations please let us know.

+* We assume that the data your are going to publish is going to be able open and freely accessible to all.
+We may be able to accommodate some constraints but if you want full control you may want to use the   [S3 service](https://epcced.github.io/eidf-docs/services/s3/) although this is not a free service.
+* Do let us know what you expect your final data volume to be.
+If you are going to be generating data additions then let us know.
+* If you have any explicit requirements for your data do let us know.

 ## Applying for a project